 The new standards for COSMOS exclude water and only calculates the input organic materials.
 This is why the same formulation approved under both standards have a different organic percentage (This is a basic example of how it’s calculated for Soil Association and now for COSMOS).

 What do These Recent Changes to COSMOS Mean for Stephenson?

-We are proud that we offer a variety of ‘Made with Organic’ soap base products, to our customers and we have seen the growing demand for them now more than ever.
-However, these changes we are faced with will impact on our product offering and we are currently working out the best way we can continue supplying high quality, certified products.
+We are proud to offer a variety of ‘Made with Organic’ soap base products, to our customers and we have seen the growing demand for them now more than ever.
+Recent changes we are faced with will impact on our product offering and we are currently working out the best way we can continue supplying high quality, certified products.

-As many of our bases are certified by USDA NOP (certified by QAI), Soil Association, as well as COSMOS, we are in a position where we might eventually have to stop certifying these products by any other organisation, apart from USDA NOP and COSMOS.
-All existing products can continue to be certified by these other bodies, so as long as our raw material suppliers continue to supply us these certified materials then nothing will change.
+As many of our bases are certified by USDA NOP (certified by QAI), as well as COSMOS, we are in a position where we might eventually have to stop certifying these products by any other organisations, apart from USDA NOP and COSMOS.
+All existing products can continue to be certified by these other certifying bodies, so long as our raw material suppliers continue to supply us with certified materials.

-Inevitably, at some point in the future, this is likely to develop.
 At this point, our products will continue to be certified by USDA NOP and COSMOS, and the formulation of the products will remain exactly the same.
 However, unfortunately for us, COSMOS does not include water as a certifiable ingredient.
-As our certified products are made up of around 70-80% water, our overall percentage of organic materials within our products is going to be dramatically reduced from over 95%, to around 25%.
+As our certified products are made up of around 70-80% water, our overall percentage of organic materials within most our products is going to be dramatically reduced from over 95%, to around 25%.

 It is becoming increasingly noticeable that more and more consumers are making the switch to organic beauty products.
 We are also receiving an increase in organic-related enquiries, with more attention to our organic certified products than ever before.
 Specifically, people are asking how they can take our certified products and create their own certified range.

-For specific product enquiries, please get in touch here.
+For specific product enquiries, get in touch here.